mercadopago/devsite-docs/guides/security/owasp.en.md

 2. **The application can send requests to any external IP address or domain name**.

-     This case occurs when a user can control a URL to an external resource and the application makes a request to this URL.
-When we say **external resource**, we mean any IP that does not belong to the internal network, and must be reached through the Internet in a public way.
+This case occurs when a user can control a URL to an external resource, and the application requests this URL.
+When we say **external resource**, we mean any IP that does not belong to the internal network and must be reached through the Internet in a public way.

      In this case, it is not possible to use lists of allowed applications as they are initially unknown and change dynamically.